learning2hash/learning2hash.github.io/_publications/delmas2022attention.markdown

 bibkey: delmas2022attention
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2203.08101'}
-tags: ['Cross-Modal', 'Deep', 'Unsupervised', 'Retrieval Models', 'Training Strategy', 'Applications']
+tags: ['Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 An intuitive way to search for images is to use queries composed of an example image and a complementary text.
 While the first provides rich and